odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 * Click `File > Save`
 * Enter a filename in this format: `<domain>_<locale>.po`
     * Example: `resources/text/de_DE/LC_MESSAGES/messages_de_DE.po`

 * Open the menu: `Catalogue` > `Properties...`
-* Open the tab `Sources path` and add the `src` and the `templates` directory to the parser.
-* Open the tab `Sources keywords` and add the `__` as additional keyword.
-* Klick `OK` and save the file.

 ![image](https://user-images.githubusercontent.com/781074/101627114-276fcb80-3a1e-11eb-8f2d-d3c7a9fe4b99.png)

+Open the tab `Sources path` and add the `src` and the `templates` directory to the parser.

 ![image](https://user-images.githubusercontent.com/781074/101632581-6570ed80-3a26-11eb-9ceb-955fa51611fc.png)

+Open the tab `Sources keywords` and add the `__` as additional keyword.

 ![image](https://user-images.githubusercontent.com/781074/101632611-70c41900-3a26-11eb-9511-abf24449abbf.png)

+Click `OK` and save the file.

 ### Translation helper

 To provide a convenient way to retrieve strings in various languages, allowing you to easily support multiple languages within your application, we add some helper functions.

 Copy the following functions into your file: `src/Util/functions.php`: